tldr-pages/tldr/pages/linux/groupadd.md

 # groupadd

-> Adds groups to the system.
+> Add user groups to the system.

 - Create a new Linux group: